Jorge Diaz Chao

 Publications

-Interactive Program Synthesis for Modeling Collaborative Physical Activities from Narrated Demonstrations
+Interactive Program Synthesis for Modeling Collaborative Physical Activities

 Edward Kim✦, Daniel He✦, Jorge Diaz Chao✦, Wiktor Rajca, Ruta Desai, Antti Oulasvirta, Sanjit Seshia, Björn Hartmann (2025)